asokii/LoopWalk/README.md

 Given an origin and destination:

 * The system queries Google Maps for walking routes
-* It forces route diversity using waypoint perturbations
+* It computes a midpoint between origin and destination
-* Multiple alternative paths are collected
+* Multiple artificial waypoints are created around this midpoint
+* Each waypoint is shifted slightly (roughly **500 m to 2 km**) to force different paths
+* The routing API is called with each waypoint to generate diverse alternatives

-This produces several viable routes between two locations.
+This produces several viable routes between two locations that may pass through different streets, amenities, or neighborhoods rather than small variations of the same path.

 ---